dallasread/vue-superstore/README.md

 ### Models

 There are a few types of models.
-Explore them in the Each file in [stores](https://github.com/dallasread/vue-superstore/blob/master/lib/stores/) folder.
+You can explore each of them in the [models](https://github.com/dallasread/vue-superstore/blob/master/lib/models/) folder.

 #### Options